SetProtocol/setprotocol.js/README.md

   coreAddress: '0x...',             // Address of the Set Protocol Core contract
   transferProxyAddress: '0x...',    // Address of the Set Protocol Transfer Proxy contract
-  vaultAddress: '0x...',            // Address of the Set Protocol Vault contract };
+  vaultAddress: '0x...',            // Address of the Set Protocol Vault contract
+  setTokenFactoryAddress: '0x...',            // Address of the Set Protocol Factory contract };

 const setProtocol = new SetProtocol(